Khan/wonder-blocks/packages/wonder-blocks-form/components/checkbox.md

 </View>
 ```

-If you wish to use a single Checkbox for a settings-like item or as part of a
-group of Checkbox[es], please see the ChoiceField and CheckboxGroup components.

-However, sometimes one may wish to use a solo checkbox somewhere, like in this
+Sometimes one may wish to use a solo checkbox somewhere, like in this
 example content item.
-Use a `<label htmlFor={id}>` element that matches the id
+Use a `<label htmlFor={id}>` element that matches the `id`
 prop of the Checkbox for accessibility purposes.
 ```js
 const React = require("react");